New England’s Iconic Atlantic Cod on the Brink

 CLF in Action

 For decades, CLF has advocated for healthy fisheries.
-We have had successes, but when it comes to Atlantic cod, fishery managers have failed in their duty to sustainably manage the iconic species.
+We have had successes, but when it comes to Atlantic cod, fishery managers have failed to sustainably manage the iconic species.
 For too long, fishery managers have favored short-term economic gains over long-term conservation measures that will protect the future of both New England’s fish and fishing families.
 These decisions have virtually guaranteed cod’s continued demise.

 We have a chance to bring back Atlantic cod.
 That’s why we’re pushing for improved conservation measures, including protection of critical habitat and cod catch limits based on accurate scientific data.